 Ryan Pardo has served as our Chief Legal Officer and Secretary since 2017.
 Prior to joining LifeStance, Mr. Pardo served as General Counsel at Liberty Dialysis until its acquisition by Fresenius Medical Care in 2012 when he subsequently served in a mergers and acquisitions and business development capacity for Fresenius.
 In addition, Mr. Pardo cofounded and served as a director and in an executive capacity overseeing value-based program design, lobbying and analytics in addition to core legal issues at Liberty Health Partners, which merged with Signify Health.
 Mr. Pardo also served as general counsel for AIM Consulting, a technology consulting company.
 Previously, he served as Corporate Counsel at Eddie Bauer Holdings, leading the securities law reporting function prior to their going private transaction.
 Prior to entering the corporate world, Mr. Pardo practiced corporate finance and acquisitions at the law firm Dorsey & Whitney LLP.
-Mr. Pardo holds an undergraduate degree in Economics from Stanford University and a JD from Harvard Law School of the Pacific at Western University of Health Sciences.
-She completed her adult psychiatry residency training at California Pacific Medical Center and is a Board Certified Adult Psychiatrist.
+Mr. Pardo holds an undergraduate degree in Economics from Stanford University and a JD from Harvard Law School.